 Building grief and death literacy, including the implications of unresolved grief for individuals, families, communities and in the workplace.

-Our broad embrace and understanding of grief gives the Grief Centre the impetus to develop and run a range of services, programs and support that are targeted to different areas of concern.
+Our broad embrace and understanding of grief, fires our passion for developing and implementing a range of services, programs and supports that are targeted to different areas of concern.
 In addition to providing grief counselling and support opportunities for people whose loved one has died, our organisation also offers support for people experiencing other losses in life including the loss of identity, work, culture, relationships, security, hope, etc.

 The Grief Centre recognises the often-strong link between unresolved grief and relationship breakdown, substance abuse, homelessness, crime, suicide, and a range of mental health issues.
 Acknowledging and attending to grief is key to the health, well-being and resilience of individuals, our families, workplaces and community.

 The Grief Centre also encourages people of all ages to take the time to think deeply about death, dying and funerals as a way of living life well and with care, respect and compassion for themselves and those they love.